fabsch225/procedural-animation/native/non_zero_tessellator/README.md

 `godot-cpp` bindings.
 It supports the self-intersecting Processing-style body paths and the lizard's round-capped cubic limbs.

-## One-time requirements on macOS
+## One-time requirements

+Windows:

+- Visual Studio 2022 with **Desktop development with C++**

+macOS:

 - Xcode Command Line Tools

+Both platforms:

 - Python 3
 - SCons (`python -m pip install scons`)
 - Git

 The build script uses the macOS `arm64` target by default.
-Pass `-Arch x86_64` when building on an Intel Mac.
+Pass `-Platform windows -Arch x86_64` to build the Windows library, or `-Arch x86_64` when building on an Intel Mac.

 ## Build